Automattic/vip-go-ci/README.md

 By using this command, you will run the whole test-suite and get feeback on any errors or warnings.

-Note that by default, some tests will be skipped, as these will require a GitHub token to write to GitHub in order to complete, or access to the hashes-to-hashes database.
+Note that by default, some tests will be skipped, as these will require a GitHub token to write to GitHub in order to complete, need access to the hashes-to-hashes database, or to a repo-meta API.
 To enable the testing of these, you need to set up a `unittests-secrets.ini` file in the root of the repository.
 It should include the following fields:

 ```
 [auto-approvals-secrets]